DHCSSza/escalator-sadilar/content/authors/sisanda_nkoala/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: "Cape Peninsula University of Technology : Media Department"
+- name: "CPUT: Media Department"
   url: https://sites.google.com/view/sisandankoala/home

 # Short bio (displayed in user profile at end of posts)